 QUICK FACTS

 Control charts are tools within the realm of project quality management that are utilized for tracking performance indicators over time and for determining when a process performs outside of acceptable bounds.
 A control chart is most effective when the data in question is plotted over time relative to control limits that have been computed for a given set of data.
 During the life of the project, the manager should be able to tell from the chart when a normal variation is present, and when an abnormal one occurs.
 This is important because it dictates when action needs to be taken.
-I personally use control charts at all levels, from monitoring defect rates, and cycle times, to managing cost and schedule variances.
+I personally use control charts at all levels, from monitoring defect rates and cycle times to managing cost and schedule variances.